LLNL/axom/src/axom/inlet/docs/sphinx/quick_start.rst

 Quick Start
 ===========

-Inlet's workflow is broken into the three following steps:
+Inlet's workflow is broken into the four following steps:

 * Defining the schema of your input deck
 * Verifying that the user given input deck is valid
 * Accessing the read and stored data in your program
+* *Optional* Generating documentation based on defined schema

 .. _inlet_defining_schema_label:

 Defining Schema
 ---------------

-The first step in using Inlet is to defining the schema of your input deck.
+The first step in using Inlet is to define the schema of your input deck.
 Inlet defines an input deck into two basic classes: Tables and Fields.
 Basically Fields are individual values and Tables hold groups of Fields and Tables.